ethanresnick/json-api/UPGRADING.md

 - `ExpressStrategy.sendError` should now be provided with the `next` function as an argument; not providing this will be an error when v3 is finalized.

 - On `APIController` signature of `handle` method has changed, and the `responseFromExternalError` method has been renamed to `responseFromError`.
 These changes should only effect you if you have written a custom HTTP strategy.

-- Adding an `isJSONAPIDisplayReady` property to error objects to signal that their details can be shown to the user is deprecated; throw a proper APIError instead or use the symbol property exported from the APIError class.

 # 3.0.0-beta.3